|Alma Mater:||Iowa State|

 Email Coach Kindler

 A three-time National Coach of the Year, Kindler led her program exactly where many said it could never go.
-OU’s head coach has taken the Sooners to the absolute height of the NCAA gymnastics world with a 2014 NCAA Championship, five top-three national finishes, six straight regional titles, 63 All-America honors and seven Big 12 titles.
+OU’s head coach has taken the Sooners to the absolute height of the NCAA gymnastics world with NCAA Championships in 2014 and 2016, six top-three national finishes, seven straight regional titles, 81 All-America honors and eight Big 12 titles.